Logo

 Growing number and cost of cyber breaches

-One thing we as cybersecurity specialists deem stable year after year is growth in the number and cost of cyber breaches.
-In 2023, the average cost of a data breach in the US was almost $9.48 million.
-In 2024, itโ€™s expected to grow to $9.5 million
+One thing we as cybersecurity specialists deem stable year after year is the growth in the number and cost of security breaches.
+In 2025, the cost of breaches is expected to reach $10.5 trillion, growing at a rate of 15% annually.

 AI advancements